 - Pharmacy or Big Box Store

-Shipping film to a mail-order photo lab to be processed and scanned is the simplest solution if you’re just beginning to use film.
-A downside to this is that it will become really expensive if you regularly shoot film.
+Shipping film to a mail-order lab to be developed and scanned is the most straightforward choice if you’re just beginning to shoot film.
+If you regularly shoot film, this could be a downside due to the fact that it can get really expensive.

-So long as you are shooting a moderate to high-volume of film, there are a few things that can be done to cut back on your costs.
+So long as you are using a medium to high volume of film, there are two actions that can be done to limit your costs.

-Be aware that you’re only going to be able to get 100-foot rolls of black and white film.
-This is due to black & white film is less difficult and less expensive to develop at home.
+Take into account that you’re going to be limited to 100 foot rolls of black & white film.
+This is because black and white film is less difficult and more cost-effective to process at home.

-You can process and scan any film yourself.
-It's a very good method to reduce costs so that you can use more film with your Canon EOS-1.
+You can easily develop and scan any film yourself.
+In fact it is an intelligence way to cut costs so that you can use more film with your Canon EOS-1.

-Black & white film is by far the easiest to process at home.
-Developer temperature and development times are not as imperative to do correctly with black and white films as time and temperatures are for slide or color negative.
+Black & white film is by far the least complicated to process at home.
+Temperature and development times are both not as essential to get correct with black and white films as temperatures and time are for color negative or transparency film.